modcomlearning/BackendAPI/README.md

 ## Step 6: Create a Product upload API.
-This endpoint will be used by users in uploading their land details First create Folder named static in your Flask folder.
+This endpoint will be used by users in uploading their products details First create Folder named static in your Flask folder.
 Inside static create a subfolder named images.
-(This is where the land photos will be uploaded)
+(This is where the products photos will be uploaded)

 In app.py add below lines to set up Upload directory where our products image will be uploaded <br>
 You can place then Just below <b>app = Flask(__name__) </b>